nolauren/gephi_tutorial/README.md

 #Assignment
-The goal of the assignment is to visualize a theme from the Supreme Court Data.
-You can pick any theme you'd like.
-In the response, explain the theme you chose, the decisions you made in Gephi and any conclusions we can draw from the network.
+You can use your data or visualize a theme from the Supreme Court Data.
+In the response, explain the theme chosen, the decisions made in Gephi and any conclusions we can draw from the network.
+More broadly, comment on the the possibilities and limits of network analysis and Gephi.
 Make sure to include the network in your blog post.
+Add “Network Analysis″ from Categories.

 1. Use the  [Code Book](http://scdb.wustl.edu/documentation.php?s=2c) to pick a topic.
 (Ex.
 20050  - Desegregation)

-2. Download the ussc (3).
+2. Download the [ussc](http://amst23101s2015.coursepress.yale.edu/wp-content/uploads/sites/165/2015/03/ussc-31.zip).
 Once you have downloaded, unzip and select your topic.

 3. Load your data into Gephi.
 Adjust as you deem fit!